Impact of space-time curvature coupling on the vacuum energy induced by a magnetic topological defect in flat space-time of arbitrary dimension: Summary

 We get general relations for the induced vacuum energy within the plane transverse to the tube in $(d+1)$-dimensional space-time \eqref{dddop5}.
 The imposed impenetrability of the matter field into the magnetic field region naturally gives rise to the Aharonov–Bohm effect.
 As a result, the induced vacuum energy exhibits a periodic dependence on the magnetic flux inside the tube and depends only on the fractional part of the magnetic flux $F$ \eqref{a29a1}.
 When the magnetic flux $F$ assumes an integer value, the effects of vacuum polarization disappear.

-Our analysis demonstrates that, in flat space-time, the induced vacuum energy within the plane transverse to the tube $E^{(d+1)}=E^{(d+1)}_{can}+(1/4-\xi)E^{(d+1)}_\xi$ is independent of the coupling $\xi$ of the scalar field's interaction with the space-time curvature only in the special cases of Dirichlet and Neumann boundary conditions.
-But for general Robin boundary conditions, the induced vacuum energy in flat space-time depends on the coupling $\xi$ and exhibits a nontrivial dependence on the parameter of the boundary condition $\theta$.
+Our analysis demonstrates that, in flat space-time, the induced vacuum energy within the plane transverse to the tube $E^{(d+1)}=E^{(d+1)}_{can}+(1/4-\xi)E^{(d+1)}_\xi$ is independent of the coupling $\xi$ of the scalar field's interaction with the space-time curvature only in the special cases of Dirichlet and Neumann boundary conditions {$(E^{(d+1)}_\xi=0)$}.
+But for general Robin boundary conditions, the induced vacuum energy in flat space-time depends on the coupling $\xi$ {$(E^{(d+1)}_\xi\neq 0)$} and exhibits a nontrivial dependence on the parameter of the boundary condition $\theta$.

 We computed $E^{(d+1)}_\xi$, which determines the dependence of the total induced vacuum energy on the coupling $\xi$ for the cases of $d=2,3,4$ and negative values of boundary parameter $-\pi/2 \leq \theta \leq 0$, see Figs.\ref{Fig1} and \ref{Fig3}.
 As one can see, the vacuum effects increase strongly as the tube radius decreases.
-It is also worth noting that as the thickness of the tube decreases, the value of the boundary condition parameter at which the function reaches its maximum shifts toward the Neumann boundary condition, $\theta = -\pi/2$.
-Importantly, the induced energy increases with the space-time dimensionality and for sufficiently small transverse sizes of the topological defect $mr_0$.
+It is also worth noting that as the tube thickness decreases, the value of the boundary condition parameter at which the function reaches its maximum shifts toward the Neumann boundary condition, $\theta = -\pi/2$.
+Importantly, the induced energy increases with increasing the space-time dimensionality and for sufficiently small transverse sizes of the topological defect {$mr_0<mr_{c}$, but decreases with increasing dimensionality at large $mr_0>mr_{c}$, where $mr_{c}\approx 0.05$ for $d=2,3,4$ and grows slowly as the spatial dimension increases.}

 We reconstruct the dependence of the induced dimensionless vacuum energy $E^{(d+1)}_{can}/m^{d-1}$ on the tube thickness for the Dirichlet and Neumann cases, see Fig.\ref{Fig4}, and compare it with the maximal value of $E^{(d+1)}_\xi/m^{d-1}$ attained at some $\theta_{\mathrm{max}}$, see Table \ref{Table}.
 We conclude that for certain values of the boundary condition parameter $-\pi/2 < \theta < 0$, the quantity $E^{(d+1)}_\xi/m^{d-1}$ is of the same order of magnitude, or even larger, than $E^{(d+1)}_{can}/m^{d-1}$ for the same $\theta$.
-This means that the $E^{(d+1)}_\xi$ plays an important role in determining the induced energy, and its dependence on the parameter $\xi$ is significant.
-We conclude that careful measurements of vacuum polarization effects in flat space-time may, in principle, provide an independent way to probe the $\xi$ coupling that determines the interaction of a scalar field with space-time curvature.
+This means that the $E^{(d+1)}_\xi$ plays an important role in determining the induced energy, and the dependence of {the induced vacuum energy \eqref{dddop5}} on the parameter $\xi$ is significant.